-The fully funded Total Project Cost for design and construction is \$3.379 million in October 2021 (FY2022) Price Levels escalated to FY2023.
+The total cost estimate for the constructed project is \$3.749 million dollars in October 2020 price levels.
 The cost share for construction is split 65% Federal 35% non-Federal.
 The construction baseline is June 2023.
-The total construction costs include \$700 thousand for design analysis, \$2.571 million for construction including construction management, and \$1 thousand for lands, easements, right of way, relocations and disposal [LERRD].
-The Total First Cost is \$3.085 million.
-Additional features added for aesthetic purposes such as plantings are considered project 'betterments' and the construction cost share may be adjusted accordingly during subsequent project phases.
+The total construction costs include \$1.85 million dollars for design analysis, \$1.87 million dollars for construction and \$25,000 for monitoring of seawall engineering and aesthetic conditions.
+Costs associated with lands, easements, right of way, relocations and disposal [LERRD] are estimated to have a cost on the order of \$1,200.

 The total cost estimate includes "contingencies" which is an allowance against some adverse or unanticipated condition not susceptible to exact evaluation.
 The contingency allowances used in the development of the cost estimate for this project were estimated as an appropriate percentage using the abbreviated method for preparing risk analysis.
-A contingency factor of 37% was included in the Breakwaters and Seawalls costs.
+A contingency factor of 32% was included in the Breakwaters and Seawalls costs.
 A provided contingency factor of 30% was included in the Lands and Damages costs.
 Additional cost information can be found in Cost Engineering Section of the Engineering Appendix.